ciro-mota/terra-linode/README.md

 ## 🔧 Stackscripts

 You can also apply post-installation scripts to your Linode instance through Stackscripts.
-This project counts as example scripts for `nginx` provisioning.
+This project counts as example scripts for `nginx` provisioning provided by Ansible Galaxy.

 You can create your own script and send it into the instance via the `bash <(curl -sk URL)` line in the `resources.tf` file.